cbeggs615/61040-portfolio/assignments/assignment2.md

 **Sports Media Companies** <br>
 Platforms like ESPN, Bleacher Report, and The Athletic aggregate scores and stats across leagues, but their content is often bundled with articles, ads, and notifications.
 In the context of the problem, they are both a source of essential information for fans and a contributor to information overload that makes it harder for users to quickly track what matters most.

-**Fantasy and betting platforms**<br>
-Companies like DraftKings or FanDuel rely on timely, cross-sport information for their users.
-Fragmentation of data makes it harder for these users to track stats and results efficiently, which can impact engagement.

 **Casual/New Fans**<br>
 Friends or newcomers who are less invested but want to follow teams when their group does.
 Scattered information makes it harder for them to join conversations and learn how to follow sports, while easier access could help them get engaged more quickly.